August 9, 2025

 3. The research shows that video calls are the most comfortable way to communicate with doctors.
 56% of respondents who used telemedicine in 2023 preferred it over other options.
 46% have chosen audio calls, while only 31% have picked text messaging.

-4. Telemedicine market is expected to reach an estimated $172.44 billion in 2024.
-Experts predict it will continue to surge, reaching $330.26 billion by 2029.
+4. By 2025, the telemedicine market is forecasted to reach $196.37 billion.
+The researchers predict it will continue to surge, reaching $376.12 billion by 2030.

 It's no surprise that, with recent technology developments and all the advantages of telemedicine, the telemedicine app market looks promising and is expected to grow.
 Building a HIPPA-compliant app for patient engagement might be the thing to do in this favorable environment, reaping the benefits for your healthcare organization.

-Types of Telemedicine Apps
+Types of telemedicine apps

 Digital therapy offers remote consultations with doctors via chat and video, allowing users to gather and process information from wearable devices.
 Digital therapy software is evidence-based and provides medical condition evaluation and treatment.